Welcome to our new website!

 DA: Maybe this is just me personally, my style, but I like being free, spontaneous, don't fence me in create as little as structure as I can to be free, to follow my intuitive judgments moment to moment because things change so fast, not only from the external inputs, but from my internal inputs.
 Yeah.
 Yadi, you're going to be smarter tomorrow than you are today.

-YC: You thank you so much for sharing all this information because it's absolutely, uh, you covered a lot of the great things, , that you have covered in your books.
+YC: Thank you so much for sharing all this information because it's absolutely, uh, you covered a lot of the great things, , that you have covered in your books.
 I've read the book a couple of times, and it's always, I kind of come up with new things that I can implement in order to have a better level of, the good productivity.
 So thank you so much for your time.

-YC: Quite welcome, and thanks for the invitation.
+DA: Quite welcome, and thanks for the invitation.